-5 Terrific Ways to Engage Your Board in Fundraising
+5 Terrific Ways to Involve Your Nonprofit Board in Fundraising

 Your board wants to help.
 Yet, they’re unsure what fundraising means.
 Or worse, your board assumes you’re asking them to “beg for money.”

 It’s not your fault.
 Your board of directors arrived on your doorstep with a limited or even faulty understanding of how philanthropy, development, and fundraising improve lives.